Manila is a city consistently underrated by the travelling community.

 - Gorgeous architecture

 Why it’s awesome: Built in the early 1600s, San Agustin Church is the oldest church in the Philippines.
-Today it is a UNESCO World Heritage Site and a National Historical Landmark.
+Today it is a UNESCO World Heritage Site and a National Historic Landmark.
 It stands on the site of older places of worship and is still an active church today.
-Modelled after grand Augustinian churches in Mexico, the enormous church saw looting by British invaders, survived large earthquakes, was used as a hospital, and was used as a concentration camp by the Japanese during World War II.
-Impressive both inside and out, it features striking frescoes, intricate carvings, statues, and splendid chandeliers.

-What to do there: Admire the church’s Renaissance façade and see the Chinese-style dog statues stood to attention in the courtyard before passing through the large carved wooden doors.
+What to do there: Admire the church’s Renaissance façade and see the Chinese-style dog statues stand to attention in the courtyard before passing through the large carved wooden doors.
 The spectacular ceiling is sure to grab your eye, with its attractive appearance and seemingly graceful arches.
 The ceiling is, however, completely flat, with the curved effect caused by the intricate trompe l’oeil painting created by talented Italian artists.
-Stand in front of the grand baroque pulpit, decorated with pineapple motifs for a local connection, and marvel at the stunning Parisian chandeliers, ornately carved choir stalls, huge organ, religious statues, golden altar, and historic crucifix.

 - Huge shopping centre